jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ___

-Some of the best examples of these digital therapeutics have been developed  for patients with substance use disorders.
+Some of the best examples of these digital therapeutics have been developed to target substance use disorders.
 These apps include multiple supports for patients during their treatment and recovery.

 For example, if you need formal treatments, they have you covered.
 The apps include cognitive behavioral therapy and mindfulness-based relapse prevention